pierporz/Automation/readme.txt

 ===========================================
 ***PEIRO91 - 17/01/2021 - Version 0.0.2 ***
 ===========================================
-Added cmd window dimensione in config file
+Added cmd window dimension in config file

+Added possibility to paste a list of value separated by a separator defined in config file.
+If number of iterations is greater then length of lists, the program will print from the first element.